dawncast/wagging-trails/src/README.md

 # Development Guide README

 This will be a detailed guide for our team to create the project within format and done efficiently.
 Currently only for back-end development.

 ## Setting Up

-### Applications
+### Applications Used

 Not really required, but makes it easier to develop the back-end.